osxmidi/LinVst/Detailed-Guide/README.md

 rtirq https://github.com/rncbc/rtirq (rtirq-init for Ubuntu/Debian) and irqbalance may have some effect.

+LinVst is memory access intensive.

+Systems with faster memory are most likely to perform better.

-LinVst is memory access intensive and having memory in 2 (or more) different motherboard memory banks may result in better performance then if the memory was just in one bank (interleaved memory).
+Having memory in 2 (or more) different motherboard memory banks may result in better performance then if the memory was just in one bank (interleaved memory).

 Wineserver can be set to a higher priority may have an effect on cpu load and system response on some systems/setups/plugins.